Co-washing natural hair is an excellent way to maintain moisture and hydration in your hair as well as prevent breakage.

 - Apply your co-wash of choice generously per section.
-Massage in and work through with your fingers like you would a shampoo.
+Massage in and work through with your fingertips like you would a shampoo.
 Take time to finger detangle.

 - Leave on for 5 – 10 minutes then rinse thoroughly with lukewarm water.

 - You may repeat the process if your hair feels like it needs it or follow-up with a deep conditioning session so your curls can really pop and achieve optimal hydration.
 This deep conditioning process shouldn’t happen if you co-wah more than once a week.

 What is the Best Co-Wash Conditioner for Natural Hair?